mkresnick11/dataviz2/Final_Project_Part_2.md

 13. Growing Up Locked Down Youth in Solitary Confinement in Jails and Prisons Across the United States.
 ACLU and Humans Rightd Watch.
 (2012). http://www.njjn.org/uploads/digital-library/Growing-Up-Locked-Down--Youth-in-Solitary-Confinement-in-Jails-and-Prisons-Across-the-United-States_HRW-ACLU_10-10-12.pdf I'll use this source for information about treatment while incarcerated.

-14.Schiraldi, Vincent & McCarthy, Patrick & Shark, Miriam.
+14. Schiraldi, Vincent & McCarthy, Patrick & Shark, Miriam.
 The Future of Youth Justice: A Community-Based Alternative to the Youth Prison Model.
 New Thinking in Community Corrections Bulletin.
 NCJ 250142.(2016).  https://www.researchgate.net/publication/310607289_The_Future_of_Youth_Justice_A_Community-Based_Alternative_to_the_Youth_Prison_ModelLastly.
 I'll use this mainly for international rates of youth incarceration.

-15.Westall, Sarah.
+15. Westall, Sarah.
 Kids Locked Up in America – Youth Incarceration Rates are 5 to 10 Times Higher than Other Developed Countries https://sarahwestall.com/youth-incarceration/.
 (2017).
 I'll use this for information about cost.

 https://github.com/mkresnick11/dataviz2/blob/master/Telling%20Stories%20with%20Data%20Final%20Project.xlsx